configcat/docs/website/versioned_docs/version-V1/network-traffic.md

   </table>

 #### Size of the `config JSON`
-Affected by the number of feature flags, settings, targeting rules, segments, and the length of their values.
+Affected by the number of feature flags, settings, Targeting Rules, segments, and the length of their values.

 #### Number of clients connecting to ConfigCat
 Every time a client downloads the config JSON, it contributes to the overall Network Traffic.